isamert/jaro/README.md

 ## Configuration

 jaro, by default, looks for the file `~/.config/associations` and loads it.
-This file contains multiple `(bind ...)` definitions and arbitrary Guile Scheme code. jaro will try to match the given URI with each binding in order.
+This file contains multiple `(bind ...)` definitions and (optionally) some arbitrary Guile Scheme code. jaro will try to match the given URI with each binding in order.
 I'll go trough some examples that shows you binding files/URIs with programs.

 Here is a pretty basic rule for associating all image types with `sxiv`: